b-crawl/bcrawl/README.md

 #### Unique Monsters
   - Ijyb always has a Polymorph wand, and gets a sling and branded dagger.
-  - Xtahua's breath now applies rF-.
+  - Xtahua can drop unrand fire dragon scales, and Xtahua's breath applies rF-.
-  - Xtahua now drops the +8 fire dragon scales of Xtahua {rF+++ rC- MR+} when he drops a corpse.
   - v1.3.1: Harold has Bolt of Fire, Blink, a branded trident, and a shield.
   - v1.3.2: Boris has Haunt instead of Iron Shot, and casts spells more.
   - v1.4.1: Psyche is reworked to be as dangerous as Erica, with a new spell set including Deflect Missiles, Sleep, and Poison Arrow.
 (Read the lore.)